-Liquidity and Capital Resources:
+Liquidity and Capital Resources

-As of June 30, 2021, we had cash and cash equivalents of \$613.8 million.
-Since inception, Centessa has devoted substantially all of its resources to acquiring and developing product and technology rights, conducting research and development in its discovery and enabling stages, in its clinical and preclinical trials and raising capital.
-The Company has incurred recurring losses and negative cash flows from operations since inception and has funded operations primarily through the sale and issuance of its common stock and convertible preferred stock.
+As of March 31, 2023, we had cash, cash equivalents and short-term investments of \$346.2 million.
+Since inception, we have devoted substantially all of our resources to acquiring and developing product and technology rights, conducting research and development in its discovery and enabling stages, in our clinical and preclinical trials, business operations and raising capital.
+We have incurred recurring losses and negative cash flows from operations since inception and have funded operations primarily through the sale and issuance of our equity securities.
 The ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of current or future product candidates.
-The Company expects to continue to incur significant expenses and increasing operating losses for the foreseeable future in connection with ongoing development activities related to the portfolio of programs as Centessa Subsidiaries advance the preclinical and clinical development of product candidates; perform research activities as Centessa seeks to discover and develop additional programs and product candidates; carry out maintenance, expansion enforcement, defense, and protection of its intellectual property portfolio; and hires additional research and development, clinical and commercial personnel.
-Based on the current, non-risk-adjusted operating plan, the Company expects the cash and cash equivalents as of June 30, 2021 to fund its operations until the end of 2023.
+We expect to continue to incur significant expenses and operating losses for the foreseeable future in connection with ongoing development activities related to the portfolio of programs as we advance the preclinical and clinical development of product candidates; perform research activities as we seek to discover and develop additional programs and product candidates; carry out maintenance, expansion enforcement, defense, and protection of our intellectual property portfolio; and hire additional research and development, clinical and commercial personnel.
+Further, inflation may affect our use of capital resources by increasing our cost of labor, research, manufacturing and clinical trial expenses.
+Based on our current operating model and development plans, we expect cash, cash equivalents and short-term investments as of March 31, 2023 of \$346.2 million, to fund our operations into 2026 without drawing on the remaining available tranches under the Note Purchase Agreement with Oberland Capital (as defined below).